 This blog post, the first in our GDPR Challenges series, will take you through everything that you need to know in order to effectively prepare and deliver any subject access requests your company receives after May 25th, 2018.

-Under current data protection legislation is it possible for any individual to request access to all personal information held on them by a company.
-However, as one of the core principles of the incoming GDPR is right of access, it pays for you to understand what’s changing and how to manage a subject access request going forward.
+Data protection legislation makes it possible for any individual to request access to all personal information held on them by a company.
+However, as one of the core principles of the GDPR is right of access, it pays for you to understand what’s changing and how to manage a subject access request going forward.

 At a Glance: Right of Access

 Right of access is a core principle of the GDPR.
 Individuals have the right to access their personal data and supplementary information at any time.
 Under new GDPR guidelines, individuals will have the right to obtain:

 - Confirmation that their data is being processed